 But no, we don't have a website.
-I try to be as impeccable as possible in my representation.
+[Editor's note: this is no longer the case] I try to be as impeccable as possible in my representation.
 I didn't want to put a website up until we were registered.
 I didn't want to register until we knew we could do what we were claiming we could do.
 So we're a little behind the gun on that.
 So it's a cart before the horse situation, we're putting the website together now.
 I guess we're being discreet about how we fundraise.
 We're not running around banging pots and pans and screaming into the bushes for people to give us money.
 We'd rather move quietly and competently than to showboat.

 What's your timeline looking like?

 In terms of when you can actually have one?
 Well, let's say you have a Toshiba appliance in your house that employs sensors, and those sensors are hard to reach, and you don't wanna have to replace batteries in them all the time, and they're not on mains and they need to have resilience in a power outage.
 Let's say that's the issue.
 The first time I think you'd have this Toshiba device in your house, with the sensors, with our battery in it, will probably be as early, I think, as the later part of 2023.